Nationwide Lifetime Interest Only Mortgages

 1. What is a lifetime interest-only mortgage?

-A lifetime interest-only mortgage is a type of loan where only the interest is paid off each month; meaning the capital balance will not be repaid until the end of the term or upon sale of the property.
+A lifetime interest-only mortgage is a type of loan where only the interest is paid off each month, meaning the capital balance will not be repaid until the end of the term or upon the sale of the property.

 2. Who can apply for a Nationwide Lifetime Interest Only Mortgage?

-Nationwide’s Lifetime Interest Only Mortgages are designed for homeowners aged 55-84 who have an existing interest-only residential mortgage with no more than 40% left to pay.
+Nationwide’s Lifetime Interest Only Mortgages are designed for homeowners aged 55-84 with an existing interest-only residential mortgage with no more than 40% left to pay.

 3. What are the benefits of choosing a Nationwide Lifetime Interest Only Mortgage?